scala/scala-lang/_posts/2021-01-15-tuples-bring-generic-programming-to-scala-3.md

 ```
 When recursion hits the last element of the tuple, we use its encoder,
 otherwise we invoke the encoder for the first element and for the tail of the
-tuple and combine the the two lists using the concatenation operator.
+tuple and combine the two lists using the concatenation operator.

 We can create an entrypoint function and test this implementation:
 ```scala